Beshalaby/Location-App/README.md

 As of September 2021, *maxmind* is still in early development.

+# Inspiration

+This is our Congressional App Challenge project.

+Popular GPS applications like Google Maps

 ## FAQ
 These are the most common questions we have been asked: